Closing costs you should expect

 • Title Insurance

-Sellers: As we hammer out your deal, I'll not only work to get the optimal sales price, but I'll also push for limited closing costs.
-And once we've arrived at an agreement, I'll fully explain the closing costs so you know exactly where your money is going.
+Sellers: As we hammer out your sale, not only will I work to get the highest sales price, but I'll also campaign for lower closing costs.
+And once we've reached an agreement, I'll explain in detail the closing costs so you are informed of exactly where your money is going.

-Buyers: If you're buying a home in Bexar County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's previous experience and is required to be within an appropriate range so you're not startled when you reach the closing table.
-I'll be happy to look through the LE with you, answering your questions and highlighting any estimates that seem questionable.
+Buyers: If you are purchasing a home in Bexar County, you'll receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not shocked when you come to closing time.
+I'll be glad to look over the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.